An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Results

+We extracted and evaluated the explainability results from both networks to avoid biased observations and to investigate whether there was a clear cause-and-effect relationship between the quality of explanation and prediction performance.
+We present the results of the simple-MHL network in the main manuscript as it had slightly better performance compared to the simple-3D-CNN.
+The results for the simple-3D-CNN are thoroughly detailed in the supplementary material subsection 2.2 (refer to 'Additional global explainability methods and different components PCA results'; Supplementary Fig. 2 and 3).
+The first component analysis of PCA explainability results of simple-3D-MHL networks on the left and right hemisphere of the grey-white surface inputs mainly focus on the frontal lobe (mostly inferior lateral and inferior medial), the cingulate gyrus, the temporal lobe, and occasionally the thalamus for detecting the presence or absence of the PCS.
+More specifically, for the detection of the presence of PCS (paracingulate sulcus; Fig. \ref{x2}) in the left and right hemisphere the simple-MHL network focuses more in the frontal lobe (medial and inferior lateral), cingulate gyrus (mostly anterior), temporal lobe and sometimes thalamus.
+Conversley, for the absence of PCS (No paracingulate sulcus; Fig. \ref{x2}) in the left hemisphere the network focuses in the frontal lobe (mostly inferior medial and inferior frontal), the temporal lobe, the cingulate gyrus, occasionally the thalamus, and specifically for the PCA-GradCam, the corpus callosum.
+On the right hemisphere the simple-MHL network focuses in frontal lobe (medial and lateral), the temporal lobe, and the cingulate gyrus.
 Fig. \ref{x23}.a,b displays the comprehensive explanations of PCA-GradCam, PCA-SHAP, and PCA-Shape for the simple-3D-MHL network when using the sulcal skeleton inputs.
 The neural network shows distributed attention but still emphasizes some key regions in both hemispheres.
 In the left hemisphere, for the PCS class, there is focus on the superior temporal sulcus and its branches, the posterior sylvian fissure, and parts of the central and precentral sulci, with some attention on the cingulate sulcus and the medial frontal sulcus (containing the PCS) (Fig. \ref{x23}a.).
 Conversely, in the right hemisphere for the same class, emphasis is on the superior and inferior temporal sulci, cingulate sulcus, medial frontal sulcus (containing the PCS), and the sub-parietal sulcus (Fig. \ref{x23}b.).
 For the noPCS class, the left hemisphere shows similar yet less specific attention than for the PCS class, with an additional focus on the sylvian fissure and insula, and the anterior cingulate sulcus (Fig. \ref{x23}a.).
-In the right hemisphere, additional focus is shifted to the anterior cingulate sulcus, the sub-parietal sulcus, and elements of the ventricules (Fig. \ref{x23}b.).
+In the right hemisphere, additional focus is shifted to the anterior cingulate sulcus, the sub-parietal sulcus, and elements of the ventricles (Fig. \ref{x23}b.).
+To validate the pattern indicating the presence or absence of the PCS, we assessed the variability across all six components of the PCA.
+Notably, we observed differences in the six PCA components between the explanations and the global feature importance (refer to Supplementary Fig. 4).
+There were differences in the intensity and extent of regions highlighted between the sulcal skeleton and grey-white surface inputs, although the primary regions of focus remained consistent.
+We found that the faithfulness and complexity score of the PCA's first component for SHAP and GradCam methods performed poorly compared to the weighted average output of all six components as described in subsection 3.4 (total-SHAP, total-GradCam).
+Consequently, we used total-SHAP, total-GradCam, and total-Shape to compute the global explanation for the 3D framework.